 As the Operations and Finance Manager, Brandie is responsible for management of the Consortium finance, operations, technology, human resources, and assisting the other members of the staff as needed.
 She has a very diverse professional background, starting with her education at Cal Poly San Luis Obispo where she studied Finance and Economics.
 Brandie obtained most of her office experience after starting and running a small business with her husband for over seven years.
 She has also worked and volunteered for non-profit organizations such as the YMCA, Mocha Moms, and the Washington Elementary PTA.
 Originally from Southern California, then a resident of the Central Coast for twelve years, Brandie is glad live in a diverse area such as the East Bay and have the opportunity to work for an organization that does so much for local health centers and the community at large.

-As a Project Coordinator for Community Clinic Consortium, Blanca is responsible for supporting and collaborating with community health centers in Contra Costa and Solano County.
-Blanca communicates the Consortiums’ vision for equitable health care through the use of social media platforms, participation in local coalitions, and the Consortium Quarterly Newsletter.
-Blanca is passionate about eliminating health disparities that afflict marginalized communities by improving access to quality health care.
-She received her bachelor’s degree in Health Education with an emphasis in community based public health from San Francisco State University and has experience working directly with communities in the Bay Area.
+As a Project Coordinator for the Community Clinic Consortium, Blanca is responsible for supporting and collaborating with community health centers in Contra Costa and Solano County.
+Blanca communicates the Consortium’s vision for equitable health care through the use of social media platforms, advocacy work, outreach and education and the Consortium Quarterly Newsletter.
+Blanca is passionate about eliminating health disparities that afflict marginalized communities by improving access to care.
+She received her bachelor’s degree in Health Education with an emphasis in community based public health from San Francisco State University.